troywilsonsportsscience/troywilsonsportsscience.github.io/_pages/services.md

 - **For Organizations:** Supports bigger questions such as talent ID, return-to-play decisions, and long-term planning.

 **What you get**
-- One-time or seasonal projects built around your specific questions.
+- A clearly defined performance or planning question the project is built around.
-- Clear summaries instead of raw spreadsheets: key findings, simple visuals, and clear recommendations.
+- A short written summary of findings, implications, and recommendations.
-- Help setting up practical tools (dashboards, trackers, reports) your staff can keep using.
+- Simple visuals or tools that remain usable after the project ends.
-- Support with making testing plans, tracking systems, or decision frameworks that fit your environment.
+- Optional setup of dashboards or tracking systems aligned to your environment.

 ---